-For ETI's transmission and distribution organizations, ETI's evacuation and re-entry procedures for hurricanes include plans to relocate vehicles, materials, and personnel from facilities located within Hurricane Evacuation zones to facilities outside of these zones until the storm passes and personnel can re-enter to begin restoration activities.
+For ETI's transmission and distribution groups within the Power Delivery Organization, ETI's evacuation and re-entry procedures for hurricanes include plans to relocate vehicles, materials, and personnel from facilities located within Hurricane Evacuation zones to facilities outside of these zones until the storm passes and personnel can re-enter to begin restoration activities.
 ETI has identified sites for relocated vehicles and has logistics plans in place for all relocated employees.
 ETI's procedures also include processes for communicating with state and local emergency management officials to ensure a coordinated re-entry effort.